brianlaing/Dup2_Jorsek_Docusaurus_template/README.md

-# A Heretto template for Docusaurus
+# A duplicate Heretto template for Docusaurus on brianlaing's github.